Wolverine971/9takes/src/blog/people/historical/Friedrich-Nietzsche.md

 ## The Enigma of Nietzsche - A Type 5 Persona

-Nietzsche's philosophical stance reflects a consistent thread of introspection, intellectual engagement, and emotional detachment - hallmarks of an Enneagram Type 5 personality.
-This enneagram type, also known as "The Investigator," is characterized by a deep desire to understand the world, a penchant for solitude, and a focus on self-sufficiency.
+Nietzsche's philosophical stance reflects a consistent thread of introspection, intellectual engagement, and emotional detachment - hallmarks of an Enneagram type 5 personality.
+This Enneagram type, also known as "The Investigator," is characterized by a deep desire to understand the world, a penchant for solitude, and a focus on self-sufficiency.

 ## Nietzsche’s Thirst for Knowledge